 Type 2 diabetes is a condition that alters the way the body processes glucose, a simple sugar found in the bloodstream that is eventually used as energy for virtually all the body’s cells and organs.
 Type 2 diabetes develops when the body’s pancreas stops producing enough insulin or when the body becomes resistance to insulin entirely.
 Insulin is the hormone produced by the pancreas that takes glucose from the bloodstream and converts it into actual energy, meaning that without it, the body is not getting the sufficient energy it needs.

 Type 2 diabetes is mainly associated to issues caused from being overweight, though there are other risk factors such as genetics, ethnicity, gender, fat distribution, and family history that can contribute as well.
 People with a high body fat percentage are more at risk for developing type 2 diabetes mainly because of the fat’s impact on insulin resistance.
 In insulin resistance, the body does not properly absorb glucose from the bloodstream and convert it into energy.
 Although the exact scientific cause of insulin resistance is unknown, many scientists believe it is attributed to fat tissues primarily around the abdomen area.
-The theory is that fats around the waist produce hormones and other harmful substances that contribute to insulin resistance, as well as high blood pressure and high cholesterol to name a few.
+The theory is that fats around the private areas or the waist produce hormones and other harmful substances that contribute to insulin resistance, as well as high blood pressure and high cholesterol to name a few.
 Over time, insulin resistance can lead to type 2 diabetes, which is when the body cannot keep up with its own increased need for insulin.

 Signs of Diabetes in Children

 All children should go to their doctor to determine if they have type 2 diabetes or are at risk for developing it, because physical symptoms can easily go unnoticed in the early stages.
 Although every child should get checked, the following list details the most common signs and symptoms of type 2 diabetes in its developing stages.